Bottle Cap Sofa Table

 - Grout Trowel to apply and spread grout

-1. Measure the dimensions of your couch to get a height and a length that you like.
+1. Measure the dimensions of your couch to get a height and a length that you like for your bottle cap table.
 Decide how much height you want between the tabletop and the shelf.
 We settled on 72” for the length of the table, 35” for the height of each leg, and 9 ¼” for the distance between shelf and tabletop.
 This height for the shelf allows our friend be able to store games or DVDs on the shelf with a little extra room.
 Cut the legs down to desired height, and cut the center support out to match the distance between shelf and tabletop.

 2. Once all the pieces are cut to size, get out the Kreg jig (or other pocket jig system).
 If you don’t know what a Kreg jig is or what pocket holes are, definitely check it out!
 It’s a great way to put furniture or other projects together and not to have ugly screw heads showing.
 Kreg isn’t the only one out there; it just happens to be the one we have.
 Decide where you are putting your pocket holes, ensuring that the screw will be driving into the meat of the board, not into the edges, and never into the end grain for the best holding power.
 Our pocket holes were set up to be underneath the bottom shelf to minimize visibility, on the surface of the tabletop (they would be covered by the bottle caps and grout), and in the center support, where we filled them with dowels and sanded smooth.
 Drill your holes, following the instructions for your system.